 4. Trust that the way they like to learn is the right way to learn.

 This influences your curriculum purchases, and frankly, is less expensive and makes your life easier.

 Zach reads.
-And reads and read and reads.
-Hannah, 19, is calling 11 yo Zach to consult on Ancient Roman history, because he’s always reading.
-(He threw together a podcast episode just on ancient romans, but since someone complimented him on it in real time, he stopped doing it).
+And reads and reads and reads.
+Hannah, 19, is calling 11 yo Zach to consult on Ancient Roman history because he’s always reading.
+(He threw together a podcast episode just on ancient Romans, but since someone complimented him on it in real-time, he stopped doing it).